WE-EngAGE (Wellbeing, Engagement, Ageing)

 Research methods

-This project will utilise a mixed-methods approach.
-Quantitatively, we will analyse two British longitudinal datasets – the National Child Development Study (aka 1958 British Cohort Study) and the English Longitudinal Study of Ageing.
-Qualitatively, we will conduct focus groups with older adults to explore enablers and barriers to social leisure engagement.
+This project will apply different methods to answer our research questions.
+Quantitatively, we will analyse UK longitudinal datasets such as the English Longitudinal Study of Ageing.
+We will also collect primary data via online surveys.
+Qualitatively, we will conduct focus groups with older adults.
 We will work in partnership with a cross-sector advisory group, including older adults with lived experience and individuals/organisations working across research, practice, and policy to help refine research directions, ensuring impact activities reach wider and more diverse audiences.
 You can read our blog on how we are refining our research with our advisory group here.

 Outcomes

-Across a wide range of planned dissemination activities, this project aims to support cross-sector initiatives that allow and encourage older adults to uptake social leisure engagement and, in doing so, support their wellbeing in later life.
+Across a wide range of planned dissemination activities, this project aims to support cross-sector initiatives that allow and encourage older adults to uptake leisure engagement and, in doing so, support their wellbeing in later life.
+Thus far, this reseach has been presented at a Making Music webinar, BBC Science Focus and Understanding Society podcasts.

 Publications